KevinEdry/nestjs-trpc/README.md

 </div>

 ## Introduction
-**NestJS RPC** is a library designed to integrate the capabilities of tRPC into the NestJS framework.
+**NestJS tRPC** is a library designed to integrate the capabilities of tRPC into the NestJS framework.
 It aims to provide native support for decorators and implement an opinionated approach that aligns with NestJS conventions.

 ## Features
 - ✅&nbsp; Supports most tRPC features out of the box with more to come.